 It is not just Eagle Scouts who make the most of camping trips.
-Hundreds and thousands of people go camping every year just to sleep under the stars, or in a tent away from the urban noise and the routine that comes with it.
+Hundreds and thousands of people go camping every year just to sleep under the stars, or in a wall tent away from the urban noise and the routine that comes with it.

 If you have been invited for an overnight camping adventure or need to plan one, fortunately for you, you have landed just at the right place.